misterdallas/TAK-Server-Rocky-Script/CertEnrollmentREADME.md

-# Running this guide will enable certificate enrollment for your TAK Server.
+# Following this guide will enable certificate enrollment for your TAK Server.
 Please follow the prompts when necessary.

 ## YOU NEED TO EDIT THE cert-metadata.sh FILE LOCATED IN /opt/tak/certs BEFORE FOLLOWING THIS GUIDE.